Logo

 Join Us

 The Good Cashmere Standard (GCS) was developed in response to the growing need and demand for more sustainable, transparent and traceable cashmere production.
 As an independent and voluntary standard for sustainable cashmere, it can help ensure that animal welfare, human rights and the environment are safeguarded during cashmere production.
-It thereby enables supply chain members from enterprises to farmers to address challenges such as animal welfare and environmental concerns.
-On top of that, our Chain of Custody Guidelines ensure that the ever-increasing demand for traceability and transparency within the supply chain is also met.
-Join us and become part of the shift to sustainable cashmere.
+It thereby enables supply chain members from retailers and brands to herders to address challenges such as animal welfare and environmental concerns.
+On top of that, our Chain of Custody (CoC) Guidelines ensure that the ever-increasing demand for traceability and transparency within the supply chain is also met.
+Join us and become part of a sustainable and transparent cashmere industry.

-International retailers and brands that are partners of The Good Cashmere Standard buy the raw material at world market prices and receive support to smoothly integrate sustainable cashmere into their textile value chains.
-At the end of the textile chain, the partner retailers or brands pay a nominal licence fee to the Aid by Trade Foundation.
-Income from licence fees is reinvested to benefit farmers, cashmere goats and support environmental protection in Inner Mongolia.
+International retailers and brands that are partners of The Good Cashmere Standard buy the cashmere at world market prices and receive support to smoothly integrate sustainable cashmere into their textile value chains.
+At the end of the textile chain, the partner retailers or brands pay a nominal licence fee. to ATAKORA Fördergesellschaft GmbH (ATAKORA), responsible for marketing the Aid by Trade Foundation’s trademark rights such as GCS to the Aid by Trade Foundation.
+The income generated from license fees is used to support herders and cashmere goats in Inner Mongolia, as well as to promote environmental protection.
+This includes among others funding audits and training programs.

 Retailer and Brands